xiaoyuanxun/ICPSwap-OpenAPI/core/SwapFactory.md

 # SwapFactory

-SwapFactory is a canister to create farm and hold pool list mainly.
+SwapFactory is a canister to create SwapPool and hold pool list mainly.

 ## Methods